Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 (1, 2, 3, 4, 5, 6, 7, 8)
 ```

-Now, if we consider the concatenation operation with the list’s append operation, then it's interesting to see that the time taken for tuples concatenation is O(n), while for the list is O(1).
+Now, if we consider the tuples' concatenation operation with the list’s append operation, then it's interesting to see that the time taken for tuples concatenation is O(n), while for the list is O(1).
 Because the list appends the elements, as long as there is extra space in the list.
-For tuples, every time a new element is concatenated to an existing tuple, it creates a new tuple on a different memory location, causing the concatenation to take O(n) time (as there is no in-place append-like operation).
+For tuples, every time a new element is concatenated to an existing tuple, it creates a new tuple on a different memory location, causing the concatenation to take O(n) time (as there is no in-place append-like operation in the tuple).

-Tuples are considered lightweight because it takes only the memory that is required for the data, unlike list.
+A tuple is a lightweight object because it takes only the memory it requires, unlike a list.
 It is recommended to use tuple if the data is static.

-Another benefit of using Tuples is resource caching.
-Python is garbage collected, it means that if a variable isn’t used anymore, then it frees its memory, giving it back to OS for allocating that memory to other applications or variables.
+Another benefit of using tuples is resource caching.
+Python is garbage collected it means that if a variable isn't used anymore, then it frees its memory, giving it back to the OS for allocating that memory to other applications or variables.
 For tuple, if a tuples space is not used anymore, then it reserves the memory of it and if in future the memory of that size is required, python instead of reaching out to OS for system memory allocates the reserved memory.
 It avoids system call for a block of memory.

 ### Instantiation in List and Tuple